nipunbnair/JavaPrograms/README.md

 - 👋 Hi, I’m @nipunbnair
 - 👀 I’m interested in ...
 Artificial Intelligence and Statistics
 - 🌱 I’m currently learning ...
 Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
-Neural Networks and Biomedicine
+Neural Networks, Biomedicine Statistics and Data Science
 - 📫 How to reach me ... nipunbnair@gmail.com

 <!---